The Micah Initiative

 In 2009, the Spirit called us to do something about hunger in Cleveland Heights and Abundance Acres was born.

-Following the inspiration of these and other projects, we envisioned the Micah Initiative – a project to empower small groups to listen to the Spirit’s calling and follow the words of Micah 6:8 to do justice, love kindness, and walk humbly with our God.
+Following the inspiration of these and other projects, the Micah Initiative seeks to empower small groups to listen to the Spirit’s calling and do justice, love kindness, and walk humbly with God.
+(Micah 6:8)

 - A small group (2 or more people) working together in community.

 - The project idea (and funding) must benefit people outside of the church, particularly those experiencing poverty, violence, injustice, or any kind of pain.

 - How you will be “doing justice, loving kindness, and walking humbly with God.”
 Include a plan to support the projects and small groups spiritually – will you pray together, study scripture, read a spiritual book, reflect together on how this is challenging your faith?
 This is a final essential part of the process, as we seek to ground ourselves to walk humbly with God.

 You don’t need a big, brand new idea – small, simple actions working together have always brought glimpses of the Kingdom.
 On the other hand, if you do have a big idea, now might be the time to give it a try.
 So dream big, dream small, but dream – and let the words of Micah and the example of Jesus lead us ever further into justice and joy, love and compassion as we help create the kingdom in this time and place.